In South Carolina, LLCs are used by many company owners to protect themselves from personal liability.

 - The name and signature of an authorized individual

-After filing your dissolution articles, be sure to notify all affected parties (e.g., customers, suppliers, creditors, employees) of the dissolution.
+After filing your dissolution articles, be sure to notify all affected parties (e.g., customers, suppliers, creditors, and employees) of the dissolution.

 Make sure to obtain a certified copy of your Articles of Termination because you'll need it to close out your LLC's bank account and finalize other administrative tasks.